DiUS/pact-consumer-js-dsl/README.md

 Pact JS DSL
 =========

+_This DSL is in very early stages of development, please bear with us as we give it some polish.
+Please raise any problems you have in the github issues._

 This codebase is to create the JS version DSL for Pact

 At the moment the hard requirements are,